Manage Member Groups

 Leading practices

-The Access tab lets you determine whether each group in your organization can view or edit the selected group.
-See Resource Access for more information.
+In the Access tab, set whether each group (and API key, if applicable) in your Coveo organization can view or edit the current group.

 Completion